-2. Regulatory Setting & Acoustic Impact Criteria
+2. Regulatory Setting & Acoustical Impact Criteria

 A review was conducted of Federal, State, and Local laws, ordinances, regulations, and standards (LORS), applicable to sound levels generated by Project construction and operation.
 This review did not identify any applicable LORS at the federal level.
 At the state level, North Dakota Administrative Code (N.D.A.C.)
-Section 69-06-08-01(4) establishes a sound limit of 45 dBA within 100 feet of an inhabited residence or community building that applies to wind energy conversion facilities but has not established sound level limits that apply to battery energy storage facilities.
-At the local level, Burke County utilizes U.S. Environmental Protection Agency guidance for Wind Turbine operations.
-While these state and local regulatory limits do not apply to the Project, these regulatory standards were accounted for when developing the design goal of 45 dBA at 100 feet from identified noise-sensitive receptors.
+Section 69-06-08-01(4) establishes sound limits that apply to wind energy conversion facilities; however, this sound limit does not apply to energy storage projects.
+While the state regulatory limit for wind energy conversion systems does not apply to the Project, Northern Divide Energy Storage accounted for this regulatory limit when developing the sound limit design goal.